 What is caviar, then?
-Our caviar definition is it’s the salted eggs from 26 species of sturgeon, including the famous Beluga (sturgeon, not whale), Sevruga and Osetra sturgeon.
+Our caviar definition is it’s the salted eggs from 26 species of sturgeon, including the famous Beluga (sturgeon, not whale), Sevruga, and Osetra sturgeon.
 That’s it!
-So what are other types of fish eggs called?
-Any fish eggs that are not considered caviar (ie. nor from sturgeon) are called "roe".
+So, what are other types of fish eggs called?
+Any fish eggs that are not from sturgeon are called "roe".

 CAVIAR VS. ROE

-Traditionally caviar has come from wild Caspian Sea and Black Sea sturgeon, with the Caspian Sea caviar being the most famous source.
+Traditionally this delicacy has come from wild Caspian Sea and Black Sea sturgeon, with the Caspian Sea being the most famous source.
 This huge salt-water lake washes the shores of Russia, Iran, Azerbaijan, Kazakhstan, and Turkmenistan.
-The Black Sea lies in between Bulgaria, Georgia, Romania, Russia, Turkey, and Ukraine.
-Russia and Iran are by far the most well known producers of caviar, with Russian Beluga caviar hailed as the most prized caviar of all.
+The Black Sea lies between Bulgaria, Georgia, Romania, Russia, Turkey, and Ukraine.
+Russia and Iran are by far the most well-known producers of caviar, with Russian Beluga hailed as the most prized of all.

-Due to the depletion of wild sturgeon populations, most caviar today is farmed caviar, raised and harvested in aquaculture farms around the world.
-These caviar farms use true sturgeon stock, which are raised for years in controlled tanks or pools, and then harvested for caviar.
-Different types of prized Osetra and Sevruga are the most popular choices for caviar aquaculture.
-The result is caviar that is viable and sustainable, with a very multicultural flair.
-Top-notch caviar farms around the world can be found in Italy, Israel, France, the US and even Uruguay.
-As long as the sturgeon stocks are authentic and the water pristine, you can find incredibly high-quality farmed caviar.
+Due to the depletion of wild sturgeon populations, most caviar today is farmed caviar, raised, and harvested in aquaculture farms around the world.
+These farms use true sturgeon stock, which is raised for years in controlled tanks or pools, and then harvested for eggs.
+Different types of prized Osetra and Sevruga are the most popular choices for aquaculture.
+The result is a product that is viable and sustainable, with a very multicultural flair.
+Top-notch farms around the world can be found in Italy, Israel, France, the US, and even Uruguay.
+If the sturgeon stocks are authentic and the water pristine, you can find incredibly high-quality farmed caviar.